xiangwanmath/xiangwanmath.github.io/research/student_research.md

 permalink: /student_research
 ---

 Interested in doing math research with me?
-I always welcome students with a few key qualities: curiosity, critical thinking, persistence, and attention to details.
+I always welcome students with a few key qualities: **curiosity**, **critical thinking**, **persistence**, and **attention to details**.
+Your stage of mathematical study comes next; I am interested in working with students at different stages.

-I worked with students in various formats, including research projects, independent study (courses), reading courses.
+My past work with students were in various formats, including research projects, independent study (courses), reading courses:

 - Research Projects